 ii.
-Definition of default and credit loss on financial assets
+Definition of default and credit loss on financial assets i) Loans and other credits (including accrued interest) are overdue for at least 90 days.

 The Company defines financial asset default in the same manner as financial asset impairment.
 If one or more of the following conditions occur, the Company can conclude that the financial asset has defaulted and the credit is impaired: